4rterius/cgtfs/docs/doxygen/static/api_overview.md

     - utilitary @ref Utils__Database "functions" for working a with sqlite database;
   - @ref Helpers "Helpers" include:
     - several preprocessor definitions used across the library;
+    - a @ref get_filename_no_ext "function" for extracting filename without extension from a given path;
     - a @ref make_filepath "function" for making a filepath from a directory and a file in it;
     - a @ref dg_to_rad "function" for converting degrees into radians;
     - a @ref geo_location_t "geolocation definition" which holds a latitude value and a longitude value;
       - a @ref haversine_distance "function" for calculating a distance (in meters) between the two geolocation points.

+_Note: CGTFS provides two ways of parsing a directory into a database, semantic and non-semantic.
+Semantic stores all values according to the specification, creating a reference-defined database layout and filling it with data of according types.
+Non-semantic directly translates GTFS *.txt files as CSVs into the database, creating a layout based on file headers and storing all data as text.
+See more in the related documentation page._

+_Another note: up to release `1.0.0`, the library's API is a subject to a change without backwards-compatibility concerns._

 A more detailed documentation for each layer, definition and function can be found in the module documentation, linked throughout the list.

+@section ApiOverview__Examples Examples

+Some example source code is located in the `examples/` folder of the library's source code.
+Digging into the `tests/` folder might as well be useful.

+@subsection ApiOverview__Examples__0 Reading a feed into memory

+Usage shown in this example is not recommended for parsing a real feed, as it **will** take **a lot of** memory for any substantially big amounts of data.

+@include example_0.c

+@subsection ApiOverview__Examples__1 An entity file reading

+Read all bus stops and print out their information

+@include example_1.c

+@subsection ApiOverview__Examples__2 Database-backed querying

+Store a gtfs folder as a database and query it for first 10 stop time records with arrival time within the next 10 minutes.

+@include example_2.c